By: GreatAmerica on July 28th, 2022

 If you really want to harness the power of clients who rely on you for their technology needs, there are two things you can do to secure Customers for Life®.

 First: Have a Recommended Lifespan in Mind

-While I was selling UC and other technology, we asked thousands of technology buyers what they thought the usable lifecycle of the technology was.
+While selling UC and other technology, we asked thousands of technology buyers what they thought the usable lifecycle of the technology was.
 The most common response to the question was: “Jeez, I’m just not sure, what do you think?”
-Depending on the technology we were recommending, we would suggest a technlogy review.
+Depending on the technology we were recommending, we would suggest a technology review.
 Three years for technologies with rapid innovation like cyber security or Wi-Fi; and five years for longer-lasting Unified Communications and Network Infrastructure.

 Second: Prevent Indifference to Aging Technology

 The second step to creating a Customer for Life is ensuring your clients aren’t okay with their old technology.
-If your customer decided to pay cash or has chosen a finance program that allows them to “own” the technology at the end of the term, I can guarantee the response you will get during the technology review: “Things are still working fine, we can connect once we start to see signs of failure.”
+If your customer decided to pay cash or has chosen a finance program that allows them to “own” the technology at the end of the term, we can guarantee the response you will get during the technology review: “Things are still working fine, we can connect once we start to see signs of failure.”

 Your customers not only expect you to make technology recommendations, they often welcome guidance on how to consume technology.
 Yes, they may have purchased in a different way from you in the past, but do you really believe that it’s in your customer’s best interest to use technology beyond the lifecycle you’ve now agreed to?